-Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act: None

-The number of outstanding shares of each class of capital or common stock as of December 31, 2013 was:

-992,078,519 Series A shares, without par value 583,545,678 Series D shares, without par value 497,298,032 Series L shares, without par value

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. \boxtimes Yes \square No

-If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934. \Box Yes \boxtimes No

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-N/A \Box Yes \Box No

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days. \boxtimes Yes \Box No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large Accelerated filer 🖾 Accelerated filer 🗆 Non-accelerated filer 🗆

-Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing:

-U.S. GAAP I IFRS Other I

-If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow. \Box Item 17 \Box Item 18

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). \Box Yes \boxtimes No
+Securities for which there is a reporting ng obligation pursuant to Sectio n 15(d) of the Act: None The number of outstanding shares of each ch class of capital or common stoo ck as of December 31, 2014 was: 992,078,519 Series A shares, wit 583,545,678 Series D shares, wit 497,298,032 Series L shares, wit hout par value Indicate by check mark if the registrant is a well-known seasoned issuer, a as defined in Rule 405 of the Securities Act. ⊠ Ye S □ No If this report is an annual or transition re Section 13 or 15(d) of the Securities Exc e registrant is not required to file reports pursuant to □ Yes s ⊠ No Interactive Data File required to be subr nitted and posted pursuant to Rule y and posted on its corporate Web site, if any, every 405 of Regulation S-T (§232.405 of this chapter) during s required to submit and post such files).
+N/A □ Yes S □ No ling 12 months (or for such shorte uired to be filed by Section 13 or 15(d) of the Securities or period that the registrant was required to file such reports) ⊠ Ye s □ No Indicate by check mark whether the region of "accelerated filer and large accelerated an accelerated filer, or a non-accelerated filer.
+See definition ange Act.
+(Check one): Large Accelerated filer Accelerated filer □ Non-accelerated filer □ Indicate by check mark which basis of a accounting the registrant has used to prepare the financial statements included in this filing: U.S. GAAP □ IFRS 🗵 Other If "Other" has been checked in response registrant has elected to follow. to the previous question, indicate by check mark which financial statement item the ☐ Item 17 □ Item 18 Indicate by check mark whether the regi istrant is a shell company (as defin ned in Rule 12b-2 of the Exchange Act). □ Yes S ⊠ No